 - A shared performance management system to ensure a more user-friendly experience and reduced data entry time for staff.
-The in-house system replaces the InPhase system at South Ribble which, moving forwards, will save £40,000 for South Ribble. - Shared policies and strategies to share expertise and best practice across the councils including: - a) Organisational Development strategies - b) Transformation Strategies - c) Key Partnerships and Contracts Framework - d) HR Policy framework - The shared strategic partnership aims to utilise shared resource and governance to enable partners to work more closely together.
+The in-house system replaces the InPhase system at South Ribble which at a nil cost compared to £40,000 for InPhase. - Shared policies and strategies to share expertise and best practice across the councils including: - a) Organisational Development strategies - b) Transformation Strategies - c) Key Partnerships and Contracts Framework - d) HR Policy framework - The shared strategic partnership aims to utilise shared resource and governance to enable partners to work more closely together.
 The partnership was agreed in September this year, and has already offered opportunities to align capacity and engagement from shared partners such as through the Shared Economic Summit - Two graduate development roles have been recruited to, creating career opportunities for local people and developing succession planning.